 Hélène Vletter-van Dort has been a member of our Supervisory Board since May 24, 2023.
 She chairs our Supervisory Board's Nominating and Corporate Governance Committee and serves on our Supervisory Board's Audit, Compensation and Sustainability Committees.
 Mrs. Vletter-van Dort is a partner at De Bestuurskamer (since 2022) and a professor of financial law and governance at Erasmus School of Law, Rotterdam (since 2004).
 She holds a BA / LLM in corporate and commercial law from the University of Leiden and a PhD from the Utrecht University.
 Mrs. Vletter-van Dort has been the chairperson of the board of Intertrust NV from 2015 until 2022.
 She has been a member of the board of Fortis Bank Netherlands (from 2008 until 2010) and member of its risk committee and remuneration committee.
-Ms. Vletter-van Dort has been a member of the board of the Dutch Central Bank and chair of its committee on supervisory policy (from 2010 until 2014).
-She has been a member of the board of Barclays Bank Plc and chair of its remuneration committee.
+Ms. Vletter-van Dort has been a member of the Dutch Central Bank and chair of its committee on supervisory policy (from 2010 until 2014).
+She has been a member of the Dutch Monitoring Committee Corporate Governance (from 2009 until 2018) and, from 2017 until 2019, a member of the board of Barclays Bank Plc and chair of its remuneration committee.
 From 2015 until June 2023, Ms. Vletter-van Dort has been a member of the board of NN Group NV and, from 2019 until June 2023, vice-chair as well as chair of its remuneration committee.
 She is also a member of the board of the Dutch Foundation for Public Broadcasting, NPO (since 2020), Anthos Fund & Asset Management (since 2021) and Nyenrode Business University (since 2022) and serves on its audit committee and education & research committee.
 Since 2018, she is also the chairperson of Stichting Luchtmans, protective foundation Koninklijke Brill NV, a 335-year old listed publisher.